iobis/obis-issues/README.md

 ## OBIS EC Issues

 The OBIS Executive Team, made up of the OBIS Steering Group Co-chairs and Task Team Leads, helps to guide the overall OBIS effort on a more real time basis throughout the year through monthly meetings.
 When issues come up over time, the OBIS EC can be assigned items that need some consideration to determine how to proceed.
 Many times this will include figuring out if an existing Task Team can be pulled in to work on some further exploration, background work, and documentation before some engineering work can be done.
 The OBIS EC may also help determine that an issue really is not appropriate to deal with at a point in time or that it needs to be further debated to determine action.

+## Links to Other Repos

+The obis-issues repo was set up as a clearinghouse and central location to manage all manner of issues that come up in the operation of OBIS.
+Many of the items that arise will eventually be taken care of in the various components of the OBIS technical infrastructure that are based in their own repos, some of which are not public (at least not yet).
+When an issue gets to the point where it is "engineering actionable," a comment will link it to one or more issues in another repo where software engineering is going on.